Dancheg97/tradebits/README.md

 ## Open

-Project is fully open, in a variaty of different ways.
+Project is open, in a variaty of different ways...

-Source code is open-source, community is always welcome for frontend/backend side improvements.
+Source code is open, community is always welcome for frontend/backend side improvements.
 You can access the token network within:
 - Android
 - IOS